BaseElements Plugin is compatible with FileMaker server, with some caveats :

 Server Compatible Functions

-There is no distinguishing inside the plugin as to which environment you're running under, either Pro, WebDirect, FMS or Go.
-So the plugin treats them all the same.
+There is some distinguishing inside the plugin as to which environment you're running under, either Pro, WebDirect, FMS or Go.
+Some functions will return error 3 when called on platforms they do not work, on but not all functions can be relied on to work in every environment.

 BaseElements Plugin and Single threads

-The BaseElements plugin is not currently coded as "thread safe".
+The BaseElements plugin is not currently coded as "thread safe" for all functions.
 An instance of the plugin has a single store of temporary storage that it's using during and in between operations ( things like storing the SMTP settings, before the SMTP send, or the HTTP headers before a call ).

 Because of this, if you're running two instances of the plugin on a single machine, they can interfere with each other and step on each other's toes in terms of threads and operations, and therefore cause issues.
 Again, running in this way is not documented or tested, and is not recommended.